psaikido/hugle.uk/content/prose/thesium/040-terraformers.md

 On wobbly legs they gathered gradually at the big external screens.
 Throughout the ship little groups huddled together to gawp in wonder at the planet below.
+They yawned, they stretched but mainly, they goggled!
 Terraforming had been fabulously successful while they slept, circling their new home from above its clouds.

 The planet had few life-forms when they arrived but now that Root has been so hard at work for so many years sending probes, autonomous machines and huge